 Industry Standard Car Polisher Attachments

 One of the features that made the Porter Cable 7424 a defacto industry was it’s use of a 5/16-24 spindle for attachments.
-As a result, a lot of different attachments fit the Porter Cable, making it more versatile.
+A lot of different attachments fit the Porter Cable, making it more versatile.
 For example, Velcro backing plates in many different sizes, and brushes (for scrubbing carpet), are available with a 5/16-24 fitment.

 In pictures, the Porter Cable 7424 and other dual-action car polishers look larger than they actually are.
 The machines from Meguiar’s Griot’s Garage and Porter Cable all measure about 10 inches in length and weigh in at about 6 pounds with a backing plate and pad attached.